 Database Link to a TIBDatabase component Transaction Link to a TIBTransaction.
-Defaults to internal transaction

-(concurrency, wait) PlanOptions Determines whether the execution plan is returned instead of, with, o not at all, when the query results are formatted.
+Defaults to internal transaction (concurrency, wait) PlanOptions Determines whether the execution plan is returned instead of, with, or not at all, when the query results are formatted.
 RowCount When non-zero, limits the number of output rows.
 ShowPerformanceStats When true, ISQL compatible Performance Statistics are included after the query results.
 IncludeHeader When true, a header row is included in the results (CSV and Block Formats only).
 QuoteChar Character used to delimit text in CSV format output (defaults to single quotes).
-IncludeBlobsAndArrays When true, insert statements include blob and array data formatted as XML (see 7.6.4 and 7.6.5)
+QuoteStrings If false then strings are in CSV format are unquoted, otherwise, the QuoteChar property value is used to delimit each and every string in the output.
+IncludeBlobsAndArrays When true, insert statements include blob and array data formatted as XML (see 7.6.4 and 7.6.5) FieldSeparator The separator character(s) used to separate fields in data rows.
+Defaults to ','.
+(CSV format only) HeaderSeparator The separator character(s) used to separate fields in header rows.
+Defaults to ','.
+(CSV format only) TimestampFormat The date time format templates for the SQL type: TIMESTAMP.
+The format string uses the standard FPC date/time format characters.
+If set to an empty string, then the locale default is used.
+This uses the